-- All first year students, subject to the provisions below, will receive summer stipend support either via faculty grants, training grants, teaching assistantships or department sources.
-The latter funding source is usually available only to first year students working for Assistant Professors.
-Students who do not receive a summer research stipend from their faculty advisor will be eligible for teaching positions during the summer and winter sessions.
+- Student summer stipend support typically comes from faculty grants, training grants, teaching assistantships or department sources, and is subject to availability.
+Departmental sources are usually available only to first-year students working for Assistant Professors.
+Students who do not receive a summer research stipend from their faculty advisor or other grant source will be eligible for teaching positions during the summer and winter sessions.
 Since summer and winter teaching positions are limited, the department cannot assure that all students requesting a teaching position will receive one.

-- Placement of graduate students in research groups should reflect the goal that each student spends no more than four semesters as a teaching assistant during his/her graduate career.
+- Placement of graduate students in research groups should try to ensure that each student spends no more than four semesters as a teaching assistant during his/her graduate career.
 Therefore, faculty accepting new graduate students into her/his research group should have a credible plan to support these students by a research assistantship beyond the four-semester period.